suraj44/FantasyOne/drivers/README.md

 Used express-session instead.
 Way easier, takes care of creating and destroying session cookies on its own.
 Need to add a little bit more info while logging in (was it username or password that was wrong) Now that login is set, finishing admin side should be peace.

+Creating a league:

+Generate a league code
+Insert the a new league in leagues table
+Insert the person who created this league and the league ID into Team_League_Link Retrieve League Code on front end

+Joining a league:
+get league id from league code insert caller's team id into league